Are Portland and Oakland ready for Japan?

 And, do they want to own anything sports wise?
 Like a baseball team?

-With Oakland losing the A’s to Las Vegas, and Portland envisioning itself as the market the A’s should have left for, there’s a reality of two Major League Baseball-level markets open on the West Coast of the U.S.
+With Oakland losing the A’s to Las Vegas, and Portland envisioning itself as the market the A’s should have left for, there’s a reality of two Major League Baseball-level markets open on the West Coast of the United States.

 So, what if those markets: Oakland and Portland, got expansion teams owned all or in part by Ohtani and/or Yamamoto?